admarty/macos-iso-builder/README.md

 ## Legal Notice
 This tool downloads macOS images directly from Apple's servers.
 Users are responsible for complying with Apple's Software License Agreement.
-These ISOs are intended for legitimate virtualization and testing on Apple hardware or authorized platforms.